 “Nomination” shall mean the notice of the quantity expressed in Energy per hour, sent by the Network User towards the TSO, notifying the TSO of the quantity the Network User wishes to have transmitted, as provided for in the Operating Procedures (ACT - attachment C.1).

+“Non Compatible Gas” shall mean a gas that is either a blend of Natural Gas with more than 2% of H2, either a gas that respects one of the Specific Requirements as set out in ACT - attachment C.4.
+It can be introduced in certain places in the Transmission Network by means of an Injection.

 “Operating Procedures” (OP) shall mean the procedures as provided for in attachments C.1, C.2, C.3 and C.4 of the Access Code for Transmission.

-“Operational Capacity Usage Commitment” or “OCUC” shall mean an operational agreement between the Network User and the TSO in the framework of proactive congestion management, consisting of a commitment on the combined use of a given Entry Service at an Interconnection Point with a given Exit Service at another Interconnection Point, to avoid a potential congestion in the Transmission Grid, and without access to the market based balancing model nor to ZTP Trading Services, as provided for in the Access Code for Transmission.

 “Operational Interruptible” shall mean the Capacity Type of Transmission Services at an Installation Point that can be interrupted by the TSO, in case the Transmission Services are required by the TSO for its own operating purposes.

 “Party” shall mean the TSO and the Network User as identified in the STA when individually designated.